-While every program and coach have their own unique timeline, across-the-board the recruiting process is happening earlier and earlier for student-athletes.
+Every family starts their college recruiting process when they are ready.
+There is no perfect time to start.
+Every college program and college coach has their own unique timeline, across the board.
+However, the recruiting process is happening earlier and earlier for student-athletes.

 What Does The Typical Recruiting Timeline Look Like?

 Typically, Division I programs have the most accelerated timeline.
 If you want to play at this level, it’s never too early to message these college coaches and start getting feedback on which programs may be interested in you.